Aqdus01/Handling-Stress-Reactions-/README.md

 ## Tests
 I added some tests to verify it correctly works.
 You can run them as well to check everything is fine.

-## Troubleshooting
-Please contact me if any problem `pau.rodriguez at uab.cat`